Linear Thompson Sampling Revisited: Sketch of the proof

 where $\lambda_{\min,t}$ is the smallest eigenvalue of $V_t$.
 This bound shows that it is sufficient to estimate $\theta^\star$ accurately over all its components (i.e., $\lambda_{\min,t}$ tends to infinity) to obtain a no-regret algorithm.
 Nonetheless, the desired regret bound of $O(\sqrt{T})$ is obtained only if $\lambda_{\min,t}$ increases as $O(t)$.
 While this could be achieved by a fully explorative algorithm (e.g., a round robin over the canonic vectors $e_i$ reduces the ellipsoid $\calE_t^{\ts}$ to a ball of radius $\lambda_{\min,t}$), it would severely increase the second term of $R^\rls(T)$ and cause an overall linear regret\footnote{This happens because $x_t$ would be optimal w.r.t.\ a $\wt\theta_t$, which is \textit{not} in the ellipsoid $\calE_t^{\rls}$.}.
 Fortunately, inspecting the definition of $R^\ts_t$ reveals that not all components of $\theta^\star$ must be equally well estimated.
 In fact, we have w.h.p. that

 This shows that $R^\ts_t$ is determined by the \textit{diameter} of ellipsoid $\calE_t^\ts$ w.r.t.\ $J$, which suggests that the estimation of $\theta^\star$ should be more accurate on the dimensions on which $J$ is more sensitive.
 In the case of $\X$ unit ball, the most sensitive direction of $J$ is $\theta^\star/\|\theta^\star\|$ itself and Fig.~\ref{fig:illustration.orientation} illustrates two opposite cases where the accuracy in the estimation of $\theta^\star$ is the same (i.e., $V_t$ has the same eigenvalues) but the regret may be very different.
-Let $\Theta^{\opt} = \{\theta: J(\theta) \geq J(\theta^\star)\}$ be the set of optimistic parameters.
-In our example $J(\theta) = \|\theta\|$ is convex thus we can make explicit the dependency of the regret on the sensitivity of $J$ through its gradient evaluated at any $\theta\in\Theta^{\opt}$ as (see Prop.~\ref{pr:J_support_function} for the general case)
+This is supported by the numerical experiment reported on Fig.~\ref{fig:experiment.consistency}: in the $2$ dimensional case, the eigenvalues $\lambda_{\max,t}$ and $\lambda_{\min,t}$ exhibit different divergence rate.
+While $1/ \lambda_{\max,t}$ decreases as $1/t$, $1/\lambda_{\min,t}$ decreases as $1 / \sqrt{t}$, which according to a direct consistency argument, is not enough to guarantee a $\sqrt{T}$ regret.
+However, the picture on the r.h.s shows that the diameter of the ellipsoid $\calE_t^{\ts}$ w.r.t $J$ decreases as $1/\sqrt{t}$.
+This is due to the fact that the sampling ellipsoid $\calE_t^{\ts}$ tends to align with the first configuration of Fig.~\ref{fig:illustration.orientation}.
+It implies that, on direction where $J$ is \textit{very sensitive}, the diameter of the ellipsoid shrinks appropriately (scaling with $1/ \lambda_{\max,t} \approx 1 / t$) whereas on direction where $J$ is \textit{less sensitive}, a slower decay (scaling with $1/ \lambda_{\min,t} \approx 1 / \sqrt{t}$) of the diameter of the ellipsoid still guarantees the deviation in $J$ to be small.
+Therefore, the overall deviation in any direction decreases as $1/\sqrt{t}$, inducing a $\sqrt{T}$ regret.